Major Nelson: How’d you get in that crazy bottle, anyway?

 The Drafting of Stephen Curry: It is a favorite meme of the Nellie haters in the Warriors press to thank David Kahn and the other GMs who drafted above the Warriors in 2009 for not drafting Stephen Curry.
 The haters have perpetrated the myth that Curry fell into Nellie’s hands by some sort of miracle.
 And have thus avoided the need to give Nellie any credit whatsoever for actually making the pick.

 This is laughable.
 These happen to be the same writers who destroyed Nellie for not drafting a big man with the Curry pick.
 Destroyed him for the inevitable disruption to the Warriors chemistry that resulted.
-(And destroyed their archives so that you can’t go back to re-read what they wrote at the time.
-I suppose this is preferable to Chad Ford, who simply goes back and changes what he wrote.)
+(And destroyed their archives so that you can’t go back to re-read what they wrote at the time.)

 But more to the point: When the draft took place, it was not obvious to anyone in the league other than Don Nelson that Stephen Curry was a point guard.
 Nellie was literally the only GM in that draft who knew who Stephen Curry was.
 The only one.
 This is what he said about Curry shortly after the draft, when explaining why he had refused to trade Curry to the Phoenix Suns for Amare Stoudemire: